UPES Dehradun BA Admissions 2026

 Start slow, understand concepts clearly, and avoid shortcuts initially.
 Accuracy comes before speed.

 Biology is one of the easiest and highest-scoring subjects in CUET for science students.
-Most questions come straight from NCERT.
+A well-organised CUET study plan for science students is crucial.
+Most questions come straight from the NCERT.

 Read each NCERT chapter line by line